runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 are not supported by Bison.
 ```

-We now have a second warning.

-Run
+We have seen the first warning before, and we discussed it in
+[Lesson 1.2](../02_basics/README.md).
+The second warning we get is a side
+effect of the first one, informing that certain modules&mdash;e.g., for
+parsing&mdash;were excluded from the grammar generation because they were
+known to cause Bison to crash or behave incorrectly.

+Next, run

 `lesson-03-a-kompiled/parser_PGM and-or.bool`

 to see that now you don't get an error when parsing.
-The output, minus
+Even though our grammar
+is ambiguous, the LR(1) algorithm generates a single parse tree.
+The output,
-formatting is the following:
+minus formatting, is the following:

 ```
 inj{SortBoolean{}, SortKItem{}}(